 Don’t worry if all that sounds complicated.
 We take care of all the work for you, so you just get one simple statement that combines your power bill and your solar credits.

 See if community solar is available in your areaCheck availability

 What your bill looks like with community solar

-Let’s say that you’re an Arcadia member living in Amherst, Massachusetts.
-You get your power from Eversource Energy, and you’re part of the Pittsfield Solar Farm.
+Let’s say that you’re an Arcadia member living in Washington, DC.
+You get your power from PEPCO,* and you’re part of a local solar farm.
 This is what your statement would look like:

 Now that we think about it, maybe community solar is a kind of magic.

 *Arcadia is a service provider independent of PEPCO DC and is committed to putting you and the planet first.
 Arcadia is not affiliated with PEPCO DC and PEPCO DC has not approved this product.